DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/data-binding.md

 ### Two-way data binding

-Two-way binding gives your app a way to share data between a component class and its template, but in both directions.
-Without two-way binding, if we wanted to update the value of the name property in name.component.ts with the updated value, we would need to use event binding to update the value based on some event with the input, such as `blur`.
+Two-way binding gives our app a way to share data between a component class and its template, but in both directions.
+Without two-way binding, if we wanted to update the value of the name property in `name.component.ts` with the updated value, we would need to use event binding to update the value based on some event with the input, such as `blur`.

 Two-way data binding uses the ngModel directive to make this simple by combining property binding and event binding.
 So `property binding` + `event binding` = `two-way binding`.